andrew/ultimate-awesome/README.md

 - [awesome-tweaks](https://github.com/alfaaarex/awesome-tweaks) - 💻 List of awesome programs and tweaks for Windows, macOS and Linux.
 - [awesome-AI-kubernetes](https://github.com/CognonicLabs/awesome-AI-kubernetes) - :snowflake: :whale:  Awesome tools and libs for AI, Deep Learning, Machine Learning, Computer Vision, Data Science, Data Analytics and Cognitive Computing that are baked in the oven to be Native on Kubernetes and Docker with Python, R, Scala, Java, C#, Go, Julia, C++ etc.
 - [awesome-rethinkdb](https://github.com/d3viant0ne/awesome-rethinkdb) - A curated list of awesome RethinkDB resources, libraries, tools and applications.
-- [awesome-official-courses](https://github.com/Dionakra/awesome-official-courses) - List of technology related courses which have certificate of completition from their creators.
 - [awesome-design-language-system](https://github.com/DragorWW/awesome-design-language-system) - List of awesome resources about digital design system.
 - [awesome-elasticsearch-cn](https://github.com/ginobefun/awesome-elasticsearch-cn) - ElasticSearch中文相关资料整理，包括书籍、视频、博文等。.
 - [awesome-rethinkdb](https://github.com/joshwiens/awesome-rethinkdb) - A curated list of awesome RethinkDB resources, libraries, tools and applications.